You are here

 b Of the reported adverse drug reactions none were serious.

-c n (%) indicates number of patients and percent.
+c n (%) indicates number of subjects and percent.

-The safety of OTEZLA® was assessed in 1426 subjects in 3 randomized, double-blind, placebo-controlled trials in adult subjects with moderate to severe plaque psoriasis who were candidates for phototherapy or systemic therapy.
+The safety of OTEZLA was assessed in 1426 subjects in three randomized, double-blind, placebo-controlled trials in adult subjects with moderate to severe plaque psoriasis who were candidates for phototherapy or systemic therapy.
 Subjects were randomized to receive OTEZLA 30 mg twice daily or placebo twice daily.
-Titration was used over the first 5 days [see DOSAGE AND ADMINISTRATION].
+Titration was used over the first 5 days [see Dosage and Administration (2.1)].
 Subjects ranged in age from 18 to 83 years, with an overall median age of 46 years.

-Diarrhea, nausea, and upper respiratory tract infection were the most commonly reported adverse reactions.
+Diarrhea, nausea, and upper respiratory tract infection were the most commonly reported adverse reactions (see Table 4).
 The most common adverse reactions leading to discontinuation for subjects taking OTEZLA were nausea (1.6%), diarrhea (1.0%), and headache (0.8%).
-The proportion of subjects with psoriasis who discontinued treatment due to any adverse reaction was 6.1% for subjects treated with OTEZLA 30 mg twice daily and 4.1% for placebo-treated subjects.
+The proportion of subjects with plaque psoriasis who discontinued treatment due to any adverse reaction was 6.1% for subjects treated with OTEZLA 30 mg twice daily and 4.1% for placebo-treated subjects.

-Table 3: Adverse Reactions Reported in ≥1% of Subjects on OTEZLA and With Greater Frequency Than in Subjects on Placebo; up to Day 112 (Week 16)
+Psoriasis on OTEZLA and With Greater Frequency Than in Subjects on Placebo up to Day 112 (Week 16)

 n (%)